glennsarti/Puppet-Reports-in-Powershell/README.md

 Getting Started
 ---------------
 ### Download or install the dependencies

-_To Do_
-* Install PowerYaml via Git
+* Install PowerYaml via GitHub (git must be in the search path)

+Execute `dependencies\InstallPowerYamlGithub.cmd`

-* Install PowerYaml via Nuget
+* Install PowerYaml via Nuget (nuget must be in the search path)

+Execute `dependencies\InstallPowerYamlNuget.cmd`

-* Install PowerYaml via Chocolately
+* _To Do_ Install PowerYaml via Chocolately

 Example Transform files
 ------------------------